LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/Advanced Configuration/lifecycle.md

 ```

 {:start="8"}
-8. This method is typically used stop and clear all the metadata of the SDK
+8. This method is typically used to stop and clear all the metadata of the SDK

 ```swift
 public func destruct()